beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 ## Step 1: Creating a Table and GSI in the AWS Console
-To understand the structure, let’s manually create a table and GSI in the AWS Management Console.
+To understand the structure, we can manually create a table and GSI in the AWS Management Console.
 In the DynamoDB console, the workflow will look like:

 ```AWS Console > DynamoDB > Tables > Create Table > Add GSI```